Buying liquor from Delhi? 5-year jail term for Noida, Ghaziabad residents violating rules; here’s what Adityanath government’s new law says

 The rules, however, will not apply to bottles that are open.

-Ghaziabad district Excise office Gyanendra Tripathy said that under the amended law, a person is permitted to bring only one unit of alcohol at a time in Uttar Pradesh from other states.
+As per the TOI report, Ghaziabad district Excise office Gyanendra Tripathy said that under the amended law, a person is permitted to bring only one unit of alcohol at a time in Uttar Pradesh from other states.
 According to the official, if anyone is found importing more than one bottle, it will be considered that he is doing so for generating revenue and a charge of liquor smuggling may be invoked.

 In Noida and Ghaziabad, it is a common practice for people to buy liquor from Delhi because of cheaper rates.